iansinnott/express-middleware-lecture/README.md

 ## Simplifying Express

-So first things first, rather than starting with everything and figuring out what it all does, let's start with a base express configuration and add things as we need them.
+So first things first, rather than starting with everything and figuring out what it all does, let's start with a base Express configuration and add things as we need them.

-A standard Express app configuration using the express-generator NPM module will produce something like this:
+A standard Express app configuration using the `express-generator` NPM module will produce something like this:

 ```js
 var express = require('express');